nghiant3223/nghiant3223.github.io/_posts/2025-06-03-memory_allocation_in_go.md

 In some applications, many short-lived, stateless objects of the same type are created and discarded frequently.
 A typical example is the [`pp`](https://github.com/golang/go/blob/go1.24.0/src/fmt/print.go#L119-L144) printer object, which is used extensively throughout the [`fmt`](https://github.com/golang/go/tree/go1.24.0/src/fmt) package to format strings in commonly used functions, such as [`Fprintf`](https://github.com/golang/go/blob/go1.24.0/src/fmt/print.go#L220-L228) and [`Sprintf`](https://github.com/golang/go/blob/go1.24.0/src/fmt/print.go#L236-L243).

-These functions allocate a new [`pp`](https://github.com/golang/go/blob/go1.24.0/src/fmt/print.go#L119-L144) object, uses it to perform formatting, and then throws it away.
-If your application writes 10,000 logs per second, translating into 10,000 [`pp`](https://github.com/golang/go/blob/go1.24.0/src/fmt/print.go#L119-L144) objects being allocated and later scanned by the garbage collector every second.
+If these functions allocated a new [`pp`](https://github.com/golang/go/blob/go1.24.0/src/fmt/print.go#L119-L144) object, used it to perform formatting, and then throws it away then when your application writes 10,000 logs per second, translating into 10,000 [`pp`](https://github.com/golang/go/blob/go1.24.0/src/fmt/print.go#L119-L144) objects being allocated and later scanned by the garbage collector every second.
 This pattern leads to significant overhead due to frequent heap allocations and garbage collection.

 To reduce this overhead, Go provides [`sync.Pool`](https://github.com/golang/go/blob/go1.24.0/src/sync/pool.go#L14-L64), a mechanism for caching and reusing objects of the same type.